Dillon leads 1-2 RCR finish in Cup race before fans at Texas

-FORT WORTH, Texas (AP) — Austin Dillon stayed in front after a restart with two laps to go and beat rookie teammate Tyler Reddick to the checkered flag at Texas, giving Richard Childress Racing a 1-2 NASCAR Cup finish and quite a show for spectators spread out in the stands on a scorching Sunday.
+FORT WORTH, Texas (AP) — Austin Dillon stayed in front after a restart with two laps to go and beat rookie teammate Tyler Reddick to the checkered flag at Texas, giving Richard Childress Racing its first 1-2 NASCAR Cup finish in nine years.

+With spectators spread out in the stands on a scorching Sunday, a very dehydrated Dillon got the checkered flag and did some celebratory burnouts on the frontstretch before going to the infield care center.

+“I got a couple IVs in me, feeling great.
+I felt great once I kind of got in air conditioner.
+I was wanting to come back out because it stinks to win the race and you’re falling out,” Dillon said when finally on his postrace Zoom call.
+“But I gave it all.
+I left it all out there.
+At least I can say that, and left it all on the track.”

 Dillon raced to his third career win and first since Daytona at the start of the 2018 season.
-It was Dillon and Reddick in front on the final three restarts, the first after an incident with 29 laps left that shuffled the fast car of Ryan Blaney to a lap back.
+It was Dillon and Reddick in the front on the final three restarts, the first after an incident with 29 laps left that shuffled the fast car of Ryan Blaney to a lap back.

-“Not bad for a silver spoon kid, huh?” said Dillon, the grandson of Childress.
+“Not bad for a silver spoon kid, huh?”
+Dillon, the grandson of Childress, said immediately after the race.
 “Tyler Reddick, he raced me clean.
 1-2 for RCR.
 This has been coming.
 We’ve had good cars all year.
 I’ve got my baby Ace back home, my wife.
 I’m just so happy.”

 It was the first 1-2 finish for RCR in the Cup Series since Clint Bowyer won at Talladega in 2011 ahead of Jeff Burton.

+Childress watched the race from a command center at the team’s race shop in North Carolina.

+“I mean, it’s great. … Having Tyler right there, to work with, he’s got a teammate that he’s really working good with,” Childress said.
+“And to see both of those guys racing for the win, I knew they weren’t going to, I was hoping they didn’t wreck each other.
+It was pretty cool to see RCR in the front.”

-On the final restart in Texas, Dillon got a good jump and raced to the checkered flag ahead of his rookie teammate and some veteran drivers.
+On the final restart in Texas, Dillon got a good jump, holding off his rookie teammate and some veteran drivers.

+Joey Logano finished third, with Kyle Busch fourth a day after he finished ahead of the field in two races — his Xfinity Series victory was taken away after his car failed a postrace inspection, and he then won the Trucks Series race.
+Series points leader Kevin Harvick, the winner of the last three fall races at Texas, was fifth.

-“Can’t ask for much more than what we got there,” Reddick said.
+“Can’t ask for much more than what we got there,” said Reddick, the Xfinity Series champion each of the past two seasons.
 “I just wanted it to be between us.
 I didn’t want bring other cars into it, make sure that we could fight it out.
 We just got the restarts that kept giving us opportunities.”

-Joey Logano finished third, with Kyle Busch fourth a day after he finished ahead of the field in two races — having an Xfinity Series victory taken away after his car failed a postrace inspection before winning the Truck Series race at night.
-Series points leader Kevin Harvick was fifth.

 There were an estimated 15,000-20,000 spectators at the track, where it reached 97 degrees late in the first summertime Cup race at Texas — it was supposed to be a spring race nearly four months ago, before the coronavirus pandemic postponed and then shuffled NASCAR’s schedule.
 Inside the cars, it was 130-140 degrees.